Public Transportation in Hamburg

 Hamburg and its System

-The Public Transit Network in Hamburg or HVV as it is commonly known as is responsible for operating a comprehensive system of bus routes, regional rail services and rapid transit systems in and around Hamburg.
-They also have night buses and harbor ferries that make up the complete package.
-In order to help the visitors to manage the costs of their travels, numerous favorably-priced tickets are available such as one-day travelcards, group tickets and also the Power Pass and Hamburg CARD.
-With the latter two in hand, you will be entitled not only to further cost reductions on the various leisure and cultural activities around the city but also benefit from significant concessions on the various means of public transport in Hamburg.
-Let us take a look at the various means of public transport system that will help you to get around the city of Hamburg with ease and allows you easy access to many of the famous tourist attractions in and around the city.
+With the latter two in hand, you will not only be entitled to further cost reductions on the various leisure and cultural activities in the city, but you will also benefit from significant discounts on the various means of public transport in Hamburg.
+Let’s take a look at the various means of public transport that will help you get around the city of Hamburg with ease and give you easy access to many of the famous tourist attractions in and around the city.

 Hamburg U-Bahn and S-Bahn Trains

-What forms the key element to the public transport system in Hamburg is the network of regional rail services and rapid transit systems that focuses solely on servicing the city center.
-As many as nine regional rail services, six suburban Hamburg S-Bahn lines and four Underground Hamburg U-Bahn lines are in operation in the city ensuring direct and rapid links within the region of Hamburg that are free from the menace of road traffic.
-On public holidays and during the weekends, the most important of the S-Bahn and U-Bahn rapid transit services remain operational all through the night.
-Similarly, there are a number of town bus and metro bus lines connecting up with the rail and rapid transit systems to form an extensive network of public transport in Hamburg, especially for the night hours.
+The key element of Hamburg’s public transport system is the network of regional rail services and rapid transit systems, which focus exclusively on serving the city centre.
+No fewer than nine regional rail services, six suburban Hamburg S-Bahn lines and four underground Hamburg U-Bahn lines operate in the city, providing direct and fast connections within the Hamburg region, free from the threat of road traffic.
+On public holidays and weekends, the most important S-Bahn and U-Bahn lines run through the night.
+There are also a number of city bus and metro lines that connect with the rail and rapid transit systems to form an extensive public transport network in Hamburg, especially during the night hours.

 Hamburg Bus Systems

-There is an extensive range of bus services in Hamburg that effectively complements the railway network in the city.
-The Metro buses have an excellent frequency and ply on direct routes, the express buses allow more comfort to the passengers during travel while the regional or sprinter buses mainly connect the surrounding towns and major stations in Hamburg.
+There is an extensive bus service in Hamburg that effectively complements the city’s rail network.
+The metro buses have an excellent frequency and run on direct routes, the express buses offer passengers more comfort during their journey, while the regional or sprinter buses mainly connect the surrounding towns and major stations in Hamburg.

 HVV Railway Network

-The unusual aspect of the Railway system in Hamburg is that it does not operate a single tram in its network.
-Instead, there is a combination of buses and underground lines in operation.
-The U-Bahn trains run both on the ground and under thus compensating, in a way, for the lack of trams in the city.
-In some parts of the city such as Baumwall, these lines become elevated and offer an excellent view of the buildings as it rattles through the tight maze of city streets.
-The many idiosyncrasies of the metro system in Hamburg can be put down to the fact that the city has a twisted geography, especially the network of canals running through the city.
-With numerous canals, lakes and two rivers running through it, there is no surprise in noting the absence of tram networks in the city as the road network is not convenient enough for establishing trams as a means of public transport in Hamburg.
+Hamburg’s rail system is unusual in that it does not have a single tram on its network.
+Instead, there is a combination of buses and underground lines.
+The underground trains run on the ground as well as underneath it, making up for the lack of trams in the city.
+In some parts of the city, such as the Baumwall, these lines are elevated and offer excellent views of the buildings as they clatter through the city’s dense maze of streets.
+The many peculiarities of Hamburg’s metro system are due to the city’s intricate geography, particularly the network of canals that run through the city.
+With numerous canals, lakes and two rivers running through the city, it is not surprising that there are no tram networks in the city, as the road network is not convenient enough to establish trams as a means of public transport in Hamburg.

 Harbour Ferries in Hamburg

-The River Elbe and the numerous ports around Hamburg are well connected and served by as many as six ferry lines.
-Starting at sixty-one, each of the routes are represented by two-digit numbers.
-You can make best use of your HVV tickets if you wish to go out to sea or take a short trip around the numerous harbors close to Hamburg.
-If you have nothing better to do on a sunny day, take a roundtrip on the Landungsbrucken ferry from the number 61 stop on the river bank.
+The River Elbe and the many harbours around Hamburg are well connected and served by up to six ferry lines.
+Each of the routes is identified by a two-digit number.
+You can make the most of your HVV tickets if you want to go out to sea or take a short trip around the many harbours close to Hamburg.
+If you have nothing better to do on a sunny day, take the Landungsbrucken ferry from the number 61 stop on the riverbank.
 Trust us, you won’t be disappointed!

 Using bikes to get around Hamburg